Visualization Foundations

 It is also about learning how to read evidence from patterns.

 In this lesson, we focus on foundational plot types that appear in real analytical workflows.
+We use the wrangled Iris dataset from Chapter 04 so that the visualization step builds on the outputs already produced by the system.

-Lesson Overview
+Lesson overview

 By the end of this lesson, you will be able to: